Stable categories of Cohen-Macaulay modules and cluster categories: Examples coming from dimer models

 By \cite[Thm 7.7]{Bro08} this complex is a projective resolution of $B$ as a bimodule and satisfies $P^\vee_\bullet\simeq P[3]$ in $\Cc^{\rm b}(\proj B^{\rm e})$.
 It is then easy to check that, as a graded complex, it satisfies $P^\vee_\bullet\simeq P[3](-1)$ in $\Cc^{\rm b}(\gr\proj B^{\rm e})$.
 Hence the graded algebra $B$ is bimodule $3$-Calabi-Yau of Gorenstein parameter 1. \end{proof}

-\begin{rema} It is proved in \cite{Bro08,Dav11,Boc11} that the Jacobian algebra $B={\rm Jac}(Q,W)$ is a non commutative crepant resolution of its center $C=Z(B)$ which is the coordinate ring of a Gorenstein affine toric threefold.
+\begin{rema} It is proved in \cite{Bro08,Dav11,Boc11} that the Jacobian algebra $B={\rm Jac}(Q,W)$ is a non-commutative crepant resolution of its center $C=Z(B)$ which is the coordinate ring of a Gorenstein affine toric threefold.
 Moreover the coordinate ring of any Gorenstein affine toric threefold can be obtained from a consistent dimer model \cite{Gul08,IU09}. \end{rema} The following result gives an interpretation of the stable category of Cohen-Macaulay modules over certain Gorenstein affine toric threefold in terms of cluster categories.

 \begin{thma} Let $\Gamma$ be a consistent dimer model, and denote by $B={\rm Jac}(Q,W)$ the associated Jacobian algebra.
-Assume there exists a perfect matching $D$ and a vertex $i$ of $Q$ with the following properties: \begin{itemize} \item the degree zero part $A$ of $B$with respect to $d_D$ is finite dimensional \item $i$ is a source of the quiver $Q-D$. \item the algebra $B/\langle e_i\rangle$ is finite dimensional. \end{itemize} Denote by $C$ the center of the algebra $B$, and $\underline{A}$ the algebra $A/\langle e_i \rangle$.
-Then the algebra $C$ is a Gorenstein isolated singularity, and we have the following triangle equivalences where $\Cc_2(\underline{A})$ is the generalized 2-cluster category associated to the algebra $\underline{A}$. \end{thma}
+Assume there exists a perfect matching $D$ and a vertex $i$ of $Q$ with the following properties: \begin{itemize} \item the degree zero part $A$ of $B$ with respect to $d_D$ is finite dimensional \item $i$ is a source of the quiver $Q-D$. \item the algebra $B/\langle e_i\rangle$ is finite dimensional. \end{itemize} Denote by $C$ the center of the algebra $B$, and $\underline{A}$ the algebra $A/\langle e_i \rangle$.
+Then the algebra $C$ is a Gorenstein isolated singularity, and we have the following triangle equivalences